Group vs. Individual Incentive Travel: Pros and Cons

 Pros of Individual Incentive Travel

-The biggest benefit of individual incentive travel is the ability to customize the experience to match the qualifier’s preferences.
-These programs fit all lifestyles and interests, and because there’s greater flexibility in when the trip can be taken, participants can schedule around any preexisting conflicts.
+The biggest benefit of individual incentive travel is the ability to customize and align with an achiever’s preferences.
+Because there’s greater flexibility in when and where a trip can be taken, participants can schedule around preexisting conflicts.

-For organizations, IITs avoid the hassle of managing logistics for large groups and offer greater flexibility in terms of destinations, timelines, and more.
-When partnering with a third-party agency like M&IW, IITs are also more hands-off than group travel programs; we provide updates on trips booked and taken as often as requested while also offering concierge-level service to travelers.
+For organizations, IIT avoids the hassle of managing logistics for large groups and can offer greater flexibility in terms of destinations and timelines.
+When partnering with a third-party agency like M&IW, IIT is also more hands-off than group travel programs.

 Cons of Individual Incentive Travel